SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 To work through the exercises make sure you are in the project folder.
 To do so, use the terminal to change directory into `codejam-cap-llm/project/job-posting-service/`.

-From the root of the Codejam repository change directory:
+From the root of the CodeJam repository (`/home/user/projects/codejam-cap-llm`) change the directory:

 ```bash
 cd project/job-posting-service
 ```

-## Check the installation of the CDS development kit
+## Check the installation of the [CDS development kit](https://www.npmjs.com/package/@sap/cds-dk)

 _This and subsequent steps apply to both the primary and alternative environments._